Meet Our Staff

 Internship: University of Texas Health at San Antonio 2017-2018

-I would describe my theoretical orientation as Relational, Family-Systems, and CBT.
+I would describe my theoretical orientation as Relational, Family-Systems, and CBT with a trauma-informed lens.
 My clinical interests are clinical training, mindfulness, teaching, anxiety disorders, mood disorders, grief and loss, and adjustment/life transitions.

 I enjoy playing video games, painting/drawing, traveling, going to sports games, and reading.
 My favorite place I have traveled to is Ireland.
 The TV show I can never get tired of is Avatar the Last Airbender (the show, definitely not the movie).